exoticlibraries/liblogax/docs/docs/logging_with_logaxlogger.md

 In a situation where callback is needed, no FILE* ability on the platform or the flags/options want to be shared across the log, the `LogaxLogger` struct can be used.
 No memory allocation is required when initaili

-## Initialize LogaxLogger
+## Iinitialized LogaxLogger

-To initialize the LogaxLogger the function `logax_init_logger` can be used, it not neccessary to call the logax_init_logger function, all it does is set the LogaxLogger flags to default value, output_stream to stdout and fill the empty callbacks with NULL, these can be self-managed.
+To iinitialized the LogaxLogger the function `logax_init_logger` can be used, it not necessary to call the logax_init_logger function, all it does is set the LogaxLogger flags to default value, output_stream to stdout and fill the empty callbacks with NULL, these can be self-managed.

 ```c
 #include <exotic/logax.h>